mP1/walkingkooka-route/README.md

 - paths are separated into path components and named path-0, path-1, path-2...
 - query parameters

-The interface `HttpRequest` includes a default method `routingParameter()` that may be used to fetch the above mentioned, parameters in a map ready for routing.
+The interface `HttpRequest` includes a default method `routerParameter()` that may be used to fetch the above mentioned, parameters in a map ready for `Router`.

 ## Dependencies